-A significant impediment to the development of such tools is the problem of knowing what is going on (or what happened in the recent past) in a home network.
-The ability to answer questions like "What changed around the time the problem appeared?" would be extremely useful in diagnosing failures and misconfigurations-whether by an expert or an expert system designed to help naive users.
+A significant impediment to the development of such tools is knowing what is going on (or what happened in the recent past) in a home network in the first place.
+The ability to answer questions like "What changed around the time the problem appeared?" would be extremely useful in diagnosing failures and misconfigurations whether by an expert or an expert system designed to help naïve users.

-Unfortunately, the answers to such quesions today are difficult to come by.
+Today, the answers to such quesions are difficult to come by.
 Consumer-grade routers, switches, and access points provide only rudimentary logging facilities, with limited capacity-if they provide anything at all.
-Moreover, access to such logs is generally only available via a web interface, making it difficult to build tools that leverage the log data they do have.
+Moreover, access to such logs is generally only available via a Web interface, making it difficult to build tools that leverage the log data they do have.
 Host-based tools like tcpdump provide useful information, but only for knowledgeable users; also, they are typically used after something is perceived as being broken, in an attempt to diagnose network problems.
 Moreover, as a host-based tool, tcpdump can only observe traffic on a single local link; in most homes, the presence of a router/gateway that performs network address translation renders tcpdump useless for determining what traffic is actually leaving the home network.

-In this position/work-in-progress paper, we argue that an autonomous, comprehensive, and scalable logging platform can be a key component for a number of interesting services related to home networks, including some that could help mitigate the usability problems described above.
+In this work-in-progress paper, we argue that an autonomous, comprehensive, and scalable logging platform is a key component for many interesting services related to home networks, including some that could help mitigate the usability problems described above.
 By autonomous, we mean that the facility should operate nonstop without user input, and not just when a problem is reported or a user attempts diagnosis.
 By comprehensive, we mean that the facility should provide an overview of the entire home network, for some specified period into the past (if not indefinitely).
-By scalable, we mean that the amount
+By scalable, we mean that the amount of data should scale in both time and space.
+In other words, the system should collect data from each instrumented home over a long time, and data should be collected across many individual home networks, permitting analysis of aggregated data.
+And finally, by platform we mean that the facility should support programmatic access to collected data in a variety of forms and levels of detail, to support the creation of applications that leverage this data.
+By analogy with the flight data recorders carried by some aircraft, we call this proposed system Home Network Data Recorder, or HNDR.